 A graduate of the University of Wisconsin-Madison, Laura holds a bachelor's degree in French and master's degree in Library and Information Studies.

 As Systems Librarian, Aaron manages some of the core library management, discovery and delivery applications for the Hesburgh Libraries and the Michiana Academic Library Consortium.

 MLS, Indiana University; A.B., Philosophy, Harvard University

-As a technical services librarian and a member of the virtual Project Management Office (PMO), Nastia works on various library-wide and RAD program projects that require a project manager.
-She plans project requirements, oversees communication with all stakeholders involved, ensures successful project execution, and acts as a contact person for projects under her guidance.
+As a technical services librarian and a member of the Project Management Office (PMO), Nastia works on various library-wide and RAD program projects that require a project manager.
+She plans project requirements, oversees communication with stakeholders, and ensures successful project execution.

 Nastia holds a Bachelor of Arts degrees in English and Spanish from Moscow State Linguistic University in Moscow, Russia, and a Master of Science degree in Library and Information Science from IUPUI, Indianapolis, IN.
 Nastia is a native speaker of Russian.

 As RAD Services Analyst, Sarah applies creativity, critical thinking and technical knowledge to topical and operational problems, providing RAD leadership with possible solutions that optimize program services and meet business requirements.
 Sarah works towards designing scalable service models that support end-to-end automated workflows, maximize system capabilities and dependencies, and promote functional integration.
 Sarah uses available tools and metrics to analyze, measure and forecast service improvements, considering productivity and cost in solution proposals.
 She develops business cases that feed program project and operational management planning.
 Given the wide understanding acquired by her work, Sarah spearheads the management of RAD program documentation, working closely with program members, the PMO, IT and other regarding best practices and retention policies.